nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 - `resolver`: The address of the resolver smart contract.
 - `coinType`: An unsigned integer that specifies the chain for which the resolver is valid, as per ENSIP-11.

 While `hook` keys build upon the general structure defined by ENSIP-5, they extend its functionality.
 Specifically, a key may include a `:` after the ENSIP-5-compliant portion, followed by any additional format, allowing for custom protocol data and expanded use cases.
-For example, `eth.isprime:17` uses `eth.isprime` as a base key and appends `:17` to accommodate user-specific protocols and more complex data structures.
+For example, `eth.isprime:17` uses `eth.isprime` as a base key and appends `:17` to be able to handle user inputs.

 # Rationale

 It has become increasingly clear that ENS is more than just a domain name service; it also serves as a universal onchain profile.
-However, until now, including verified onchain data in user profiles for example has been challenging due to the potential for users to change their resolvers.
+However, until now, including verified onchain data in user profiles for example has been challenging due to the potential for users to change their resolvers at will.
 The introduction of `hooks` addresses this limitation, paving the way for applications that incorporate verified onchain data, for example, with ENS profiles.

 If hooks are used with ENS resolvers, this would represent the introduction of a new ENS field type, which would be a significant change to the ENS protocol.
 It is therefore necessary to make a case for why this change creates significant value for the ENS protocol.